fastmcp-me/aistudio-mcp-server/README.md

 # AI Studio MCP Server

-A Model Context Protocol (MCP) server that integrates with Google AI Studio / Gemini API, providing tools for PDF to Markdown conversion and general content generation.
+A Model Context Protocol (MCP) server that integrates with Google AI Studio / Gemini API, providing content generation capabilities with support for files, conversation history, and system prompts.

 ## Installation and Usage